 Our MN personal injury lawyers have successfully represented hundreds of people where our client was injured and we brought a claim against the other person’s homeowners insurance policy.
+We recover medical bills, lost wages, and additional compensation for pain and suffering.
 We mentioned dog bites as an example above.
 Another obvious example is falling on the property because of the property owners’ negligence.
 But coverage for a homeowner (and a family member residing in the home) often goes far beyond that.
 For example, we have successfully obtained compensation through homeowners insurance for children who have been accidentally injured by another child at school, resulting in broken bones, broken teeth, etc.

 It should be noted that there are also numerous exclusions in homeowners insurance policies for situations the insurance won’t cover– too many to mention here – but some examples are exclusions for operation of a motor vehicle, business pursuits, intentional acts, and exclusions for attacks by a particular type of dog (e.g., pit bull).
 So read your policy!

 If you are injured in an accident and want to discuss you personal injury claim, call us and speak with a lawyer for a free consultation.